What Depletes Your Energy?By Dr. Margaret Paul

 If you want more energy, then you need to tune into what may be depleting you.

 Life on this planet can be scary and painful.
 Losing a loved one, having a severe illness, losing a job, losing retirement money, being alone and lonely, failing at something that is important to you - all these and many more difficult situations can cause severe stress.
 When we are under stress for a prolonged time, the body tends to go into adrenal fatigue.
-A good book on this is Adrenal Fatigue by James Wilson.
 Suddenly we just can't do all the things we used to do.

-Stress is the main cause of illness, as well as of fatigue, so understanding what you need nutritionally, emotionally and spiritually can literally save your life.
+Stress is a major cause of illness, as well as of fatigue, so understanding what you need nutritionally, emotionally and spiritually can literally save your life.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...